ravali5555/Groundwater-quality-GRU-prediction/README.md

 Groundwater is one of the most important natural resources for drinking, agriculture, and industrial use.
 Monitoring and forecasting groundwater quality is essential for sustainable water resource management.

-This project implements a **Gated Recurrent Unit (GRU)** based Deep Learning model to forecast groundwater quality using historical water quality data.
-The GRU model is also compared with multiple baseline machine learning models to evaluate prediction performance.
+This project presents a **Gated Recurrent Unit (GRU)** based Deep Learning model for forecasting groundwater quality using historical water quality measurements.
+The project also compares the GRU model with baseline machine learning algorithms to evaluate prediction performance.

 ---

 # 🎯 Objectives

-- Predict groundwater quality using historical data.
+- Forecast groundwater quality using historical data.
-- Build a GRU-based Deep Learning forecasting model.
+- Develop a GRU-based Deep Learning model.
-- Compare GRU with baseline machine learning algorithms.
+- Compare GRU with baseline machine learning models.
-- Visualize model performance using training accuracy and loss graphs.
+- Visualize model performance using training accuracy and loss curves.

 ---

 # 📊 Dataset

-The dataset contains groundwater quality measurements used for training and evaluating the forecasting model.
+The dataset contains groundwater quality measurements used to train and evaluate the forecasting model.

 Typical parameters include:

 - pH
-- Electrical Conductivity
+- Electrical Conductivity (EC)
 - Total Dissolved Solids (TDS)
 - Chloride
 - Sulphate